We're Here to Help

 Newland Chase offers full support with all aspects of corporate immigration to Portugal.
 Please find an overview of the typical corporate immigration processes below.
 Every situation is unique, so please do get in touch, either through your usual Newland Chase contact or using the details on the right hand side of the page.
 Our immigration experts will be glad to discuss your needs in greater detail.

-The Temporary Stay Visa (service providers) allows the holder to carry out a provision of services to a client in Portugal.
+The Temporary Stay Visa (Service Providers) allows the holder to carry out a provision of services to a client in Portugal.

-The Temporary Stay Visa (Intra-Company Transfer) is available for transferees who have been with the sending entity in a senior or specialised role for at least 12 months and will remain on home payroll.
+The Temporary Stay Visa (Intra-Company Transfer) is available for transferees who have been with the sending entity in a senior or specialised role for at least one year and will remain on home payroll.
 It is only available for nationals of WTO member countries.
 The applicant must either be a high level manager with decision making responsibility in his/her sending entity, or must hold vital technical and specialised expertise, demonstrated by the applicant's qualifications, or must be coming to Portugal for vocational training.

-The Intra-Corporate Transferee Permit is a newly-implemented residence permit, according to Directive 2014/66/EU, and includes intra-EU mobility provisions.
+The Intra-Corporate Transferee Permit is a newly implemented residence permit, according to Directive 2014/66/EU, and includes intra-EU mobility provisions.
 It is only applicable to assignees falling into management/specialist or trainee categories sent to Portugal for over 90 days from outside the EU and has a maximum total duration of stay of three years for managers/specialists and one year for trainees, after which time the assignee must exit Portugal.

 The Blue Card (Cartão Azul) is an EU-wide (with some exceptions) immigration process for highly skilled employees with a local job offer and a salary at least 1.5 times the gross national average salary.
 The Blue Card offers some concrete benefits to the applicant.